A roundup of 2019’s best restaurant websites

 New York City

-Led by Danny Meyer and executive chef Jean-Paul Bourgeois, this Union Square Hospitality Group restaurant is an NYC original.
+Led by Danny Meyer, this Union Square Hospitality Group restaurant is an NYC original.
 Having recently gone through a rebrand, their website was redesigned to showcase their new and dynamic illustrations, further defining their image in this increasingly competitive BBQ city.

 Quality Ramen has no brick and mortar, however, serves the Puget Sound with delivery, even an online catering store for larger orders—making it unique on this list.
 Great branding and a clean layout beckon you to order Spicy Miso for 10 with steaming hot broth, toted in ergonomic jugs.